VladimirMarkelov/ttdl/README.md

 * start - activate todo's timer;
 * stop - stop todo's timer and update time spent on the todo;
 * stats - display todo statistics: total number of todos, done and overdue ones, spent time, and detailed statistics grouped by project and context.
+* postpone - push task's due date (modifies only incomplete tasks with due date defined), argument is the number of days/weeks/months/years to push the date in format: single digit and d/w/m/y without a space between them

 Most of the commands can be abbreviated.
 Please refer to built-in TTDL help to get a list of full command names and their aliases.